kazurayam/extent-reports-applied-to-katalon-studio-project/docs/index.md

     └── rxjava-3.1.8.jar

     1 directory, 10 files

+> I have a doubt about this list of dependencies.
+Do we need the `extentreport-5.1.1..jar` and `katalon_generated_extentreports-5.1.1.jar` together?
+It looks duplicating, isn’t it?
+But for now I wouldn’t stick to this point.

 If you are going to use Externt Reports in your own Katalon project, you want to copy those jar files into the `Drivers` folder of your own project.